mattbierner/gen.js/README.md

 regular Javascript.
 Generators allow lazy generation and evaluation of potentially infinite data structures.
-Gen includes support for synchronous and asynchronous operations on generators, a simple set of core generator functions, and a small set of additional batteries-included functions
+Gen includes support for synchronous and asynchronous operations on generators, a simple set of core generator functions, and a small set of additional batteries-included functions.

     // Simple generator for Fibonacci numbers.
     // The definition of fibonacci can be found later in the document.